-MVL Online Ltd is a new company created in response to legislation changes on 1 March 2012, working remotely with clients to assist them affordably to extract funds from a redundant Limited Company tax efficiently.
+MVL Online Ltd was formed in response to tax legislation changes on 1 March 2012, working remotely with clients to assist them affordably to extract funds from a redundant Limited Company tax efficiently.

 Given that a necessary part of the process involves the transfer of company funds to an account controlled by the liquidator prior to distribution, we understand that potential clients will want evidence of our credentials before commencing the process.